Wildlife on B.C. Highways

 Caution Wildlife Corridor Drive With Care Next XXX KM sign

-• Slow down and look ahead into the ditch for movement or for the reflection of animal eyes in your headlights.
+• Follow posted speed limits and scan the ditches for movement or for the reflection of eyes from your headlights

 How We Protect Wildlife and Travellers on BC Highways